pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v10-0/index.md

 ## What's changed

 Besides all these new commands, we've also made some changes to some existing commands.
 A few bugs have been fixed and the codebase has been polished.
-Let's have a closer look at some of the updates that stand out the most
+Let's have a closer look at some of the updates that stand out the most.

 ### Extended `login` command with `--ensure` option